 Deconstructed in Neon Genesis Evangelion with the Shinji / Asuka pairing.
-The whole scene where they reach to the kiss was actually a heartbreakingly epic and twisted failure of communications for both of them contributed to Asuka's mental breakdown and Shinji's lack of self-esteem.
-They are attracted each other but both fear rejection, so Shinji doesn't dare believe it's anything more than just play to pass time and Asuka pinches his nose to get at least some kind of reaction out of him AND to ensure some kind of "plausible deniability" of her own emotions in the face of possible rejection.
-And rejection she reads from his passiveness even if he doesn't mean it as such, because he doesn't understand there to BE anything to accept or reject...mostly because her words and actions just then and there give him no reason to actually think so!
-So she started crying after seeing Shinji's reaction (that is, gasping for air, not hugging or comforting her) and ran into the bathroom, making gargling noises as a front (as seen in ep.
-22 director's cut version), as Shinji felt even worse.
+The scene where they kiss was actually a heartbreakingly epic and twisted failure of communications for both of them contributing to Asuka's mental breakdown and Shinji's Despair Event Horizon.
+They are attracted to each other but both fear rejection, so Shinji doesn't dare believe it's anything more than just a way to paa the time and Asuka pinches his nose (ostensibly because his breathing is bothering her) to get at least some kind of reaction out of him AND to ensure some kind of "plausible deniability" of her own emotions in the face of possible rejection.
+And rejection is what she reads from his passiveness even if he doesn't mean it as such, because he doesn't understand there to BE anything to accept or reject... mostly because her words and actions just then and there give him no reason to actually think so!
+So after seeing Shinji's reaction (that is, gasping for air, not hugging or comforting her) she ran into the bathroom, making gargling noises as a front (as seen in ep.
+22 director's cut version).
+Shinji is left feeling even worse.

 Gen and Kanon, in Kanon by Chiho Saito, are always clashing, and it always leads to a kiss (sometimes to more).

 Tenshi Na Konamaiki can be fairly described as forty-nine episodes of slapping, followed by a kiss.

 Although it quickly gave way to true affection in the manga and live action, Sailor Moon played this to the hilt in the anime.
 In fact, up until the reveal, there's not really a lot at all to indicate Usagi and Mamoru have anything but deep loathing for each other.
 Thankfully, fanfiction can remedy that...